Think About the Future

 SonArc in 2016 from Ireland did obtain €50,000 of European grant funding for further research.
 They got a patent in 2020 and have released nothing more since.
 It was going to use the surface glow discharge plasma effect to try and achieve a wider frequency response.
 Although papers from Potts and Diver (2007) and Roth, Dai et.al.
 (2005) suggest this as a possibility, how practical this would be in reality and from several safety angles could be questioned.
 This is one that was also hot on the marketing speak and was obviously quite convincing judging by the funding given.

-So it would seem our journey ends here but as technology improves, things that were impossible in the past become easier and so new avenues can be explored.
+It would seem our journey ends here but as technology improves, things that were impossible in the past become easier and so new avenues can be explored.

 The typical ways in which massless speakers are designed are covered in the Design section of this site.